How Casino Cruise Comps Actually Work

 - Session structure errors

-- Host submission failures
+- Host submission and follow-up failures

 The Key Takeaway